Robert Reiner (businessman): Reiner's Business

 The industry in New Jersey experienced multiple highs and lows as demand followed fashion.
 The Great Depression adversely affected all businesses.
 The war years benefitted the schiffli emblem manufacturers.
 Reiner's competition included Saentis (orthographic variant of: Säntis) in Union City.
 The latter was acquired by Saurer.
 Reiner and or his employees made improvements to the schiffli machine and filed multiple U.S. patents.
-Neither Saurer nor VOMAG exported machines during WW2.
-VOMAG didn't rebuild after the war.
+Neither Saurer nor VOMAG exported machines during World War II.
+VOMAG did not rebuild after the war.
 In the 1950s - Reiner produced the first American built schiffli machines based on the Plauen machines.
 However, the cost of manufacturing them in the US was high.
 Reiner licensed Zangs Company in Germany to build them.